rchillard/rchillard.com/src/pages/2018/11/30-non-relational-databases.md

 Key-value databases are essentially a data dictionary in database format.
 They can be deployed in cases where you have a simple data structure but need speed and efficiency.
 The most common use case for this type of database is caching.

 ## Column
 I know column-based databases are used in big data and analytics, but I don't really understand the advantages they represent.
 Frankly, I understand this type the least.
-Future me will dig into this at a later date. :bowtie:
+Future me will dig into this later. :bowtie:

 ## Graph
 Graph databases provide a permanent way to store the (wait for it!) graph type of data structure.
 I know... you're as surprised as I am.
 Seriously though, this type of database excels at storing things like maps of roads :globe_with_meridians:.
 Future me will investigate further.
 I've already got a sample project in mind.

 ## Conclusion
 Each of these types should be used for different purposes, but the most common all around utility type is a document-based database, because it has a fluid schema.
 The most popular document database is [MongoDB](https://www.mongodb.com/).
-I am learning it first, because the fluid schema and API available as part of a document-based database makes it easy to quickly prototype systems and applications.
+I am learning it first, because the dynamic nature and API available as part of a document-based database makes it easy to quickly prototype systems and applications.
 As part of my learning process, I want to build as many things as possible, as quick as I can, and MongoDB enables me to do that.

 Checkout my next post, Mongo like Candy, for a deeper dive.
 I warned you about the throwbacks!